Bylaws - May 2017

 An Annual Meeting will be held once a year.
 Extraordinary Meetings may be scheduled as necessary.

 The Secretariat, in coordination with the Executive Committee, will establish the date and venue of the Annual Meeting and advise the Membership at least 60 days prior to the Meeting.
-The Members will vote to determine the location of the Annual Meeting.
+The Operators will vote to determine the location of the Annual Meeting.

 Attendance at the Annual Meeting is reserved for members in good standing; discussions requiring a vote may be limited to Operators only.
 Operators also have the right to request that discussion of extraordinary issues be limited to Operators.
 Non-members interested in attending the Annual Meeting must request the right to attend by contacting the Secretariat.
 Non-members are limited to attending open sessions.
 The Membership reserves the right to invite experts or others, as necessary, to attend closed sessions.

 The Secretariat will coordinate with the Executive Committee to appoint a Meeting Chair, preferably unaffiliated with any Member company.
 When practicable, this individual should be conversant with Antarctic tourism issues.

 The Secretariat will coordinate with the Executive Committee to appoint a person or persons to record minutes during the Annual Meeting.
 The Secretariat will distribute the minutes to the Membership within four months after the Meeting.

 Members are required to submit agenda items for meetings 60 days in advance of the Meeting.
 Any agenda item submitted after this deadline may not be able to be included.

 The Secretariat will solicit, collect and administer all dues and fees.

 The Secretariat together with the Executive and Finance Committees will manage finances, make payments within budget constraints and make recommendations regarding the annual budget, to be approved during the Annual Meeting.

 Dues and fees are non-transferable and non-refundable.
 Overpayments will be credited to the member's account.

 A detailed balance sheet and profit and loss statement is available for review by the Membership within four months of the close of the financial year.
-Detailed decisions on budgets and financial matters will be undertaken by the Finance Committee with presentation to the Membership at the Annual Meeting for review and approval by two-thirds of the Members in good standing.
+Detailed decisions on budgets and financial matters will be undertaken by the Finance Committee with presentation to the Membership at the Annual Meeting for review and approval by two-thirds of the Operators in good standing.